 Among our members, the New England Council counts many of the nation’s top financial services firms, along with a range of smaller entrepreneurial financial organizations.
 Members include life, health and property casualty insurers, commercial and community banks, credit unions, investment houses of every variety and other financial institutions.

 In recent years, the Financial Services Committee has worked closely with the New England congressional delegation, especially those in high-ranking positions on the key committees of jurisdiction in the U.S. House and Senate, to promote policies that will enhance the viability of financial services as a critical regional economic driver.
 Some examples of recent advocacy activity are detailed below.
-For more information about the New England Council Financial Services Committee, please contact Chris Averill.
+For more information about the New England Council Financial Services Committee, please contact Emily Heisig.

 DOL Fiduciary Rule